ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/compare.md

 `diff` is a command line tool that allows you to compare two files.
 It is installed by default on virtually all Unix systems.

-Microsoft Windows users can use [`fc` instead](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/fc), or use one of the many available online versions of `diff` from their browser.
+Note that if you want to skip the installation step, online versions of both tools are available and can be used from an internet browser.
 {% endhint %}

-To ensure agents are compatible, we have a tool at our disposal: [the `.forestadmin-schema.json` file](../../under-the-hood/forestadmin-schema.md).
+To ensure agents are compatible, we have a tool at our disposal: [the `.forestadmin-schema.json` file](../../../under-the-hood/forestadmin-schema.md).

 However, diffing two `.forestadmin-schema.json` files is _extremely_ tedious: the file contains a lot of information that is not relevant to our objective.